| | |

 This lovely garden includes an English-style garden from 1881 and an herb garden.
 It is recognized as a museum because of its collection of wild exotics like snowdrops and other wild bulb plants, mostly blooming in the spring.
 It also has a collection of wild plants of the types that would have grown naturally here before land was cleared and drained for farming.

 Botanical garden Domies Toen: Hoofdstraat 76, Pieterburen.
 Always open.
 Admission: €3.
 Children 12 and under free.
-Leave the money at the pole by the entrance.
+Leave the money at the pole by the entrance, or pay digitally through the QR code at the entrance.
 Website.

 Hortus Botanicus